Author:

 "Heh," she chuckled.
 "Too bad I forgot to make my side of the bet!"

-“You lost, though,” he told her.
-“You hit the tree, yes, and that was great, but you missed the red spot.”
+"You lost, though," he told her.
+"You hit the tree, yes, and that was an amazing surprise, but you missed the red spot."

-“No, I--” she began, but he swept her into his arms and kissed her, full on the mouth.
+"No, I—" she began, but he swept her into his arms and kissed her, full on the mouth.
 He was a head taller than her, so her own head was bent back.
-One of his hands was just below her shoulder blades, holding her up, and his other hand rested gently on her arm.
+One of his hands rested just below her shoulder blades, holding her up, and his other hand rested held her arm.
 One of her feet was off the ground; the other was tip-toe.
-It felt as though she was floating in the air.
-She surrendered herself to his kiss; her body was relaxed and supple.
+The whole pose and position was entirely spontaneous.
+She felt as though she was floating in the air.
+Caresse surrendered to his kiss; she let her body go, all relaxed and supple.
 She closed her eyes and felt his heat.
 She let him kiss her for as long as he wanted.

 He took her hand and in a husky voice said, "Come on, you have to see this view."

 They walked the few remaining feet to the place where the road crested, next to the tree with the red spot.
-A group of boulders painted red and white blocked the end of the road.
-Beyond them, the woods opened to a huge, unspoiled valley with an enormous lake at its bottom.
-“It’s the reservoir,” he told her, as he wrapped his arms around her from behind.
+A group of boulders painted red and white blocked the end of the road, to keep cars from driving off.
+Beyond the boulders, the woods opened to a huge, unspoiled valley with an enormous, long, narrow lake at its bottom.
+"It’s the reservoir," he told her, as he wrapped his arms around her from behind.

-“It’s beautiful,” she told him.
-She could feel his cock, pressed hard against her derriere.
-She took his hands and moved them over her breasts.
-“Jesus,” he moaned.
+"It’s beautiful," she told him.
+She could feel his cock, pressing hard against her derriere.
+She took his hands and placed them over her breasts.
+"Jesus," he moaned.
 She leaned her head back into his chest and reached behind her to feel his cock.

 I’m going to have to start thinking about birth control, she told herself.
 And I’m going to have to stop being so damn easy.
 She put her hands on her waistband and slid her tight shorts down.
 The sensation of the cloth sliding down her ass, the exposure of her intimate skin to the air, was exhilarating.
 I need to quit doing this, she told herself.
 After this, I need to get some control over my libido.

 After he pulled out, he knelt and kissed both of her ass cheeks.
-“You are so amazingly beautiful,” he told her.
-“Every part of you is unbelievable.”
-She laughed lightly and turned to face him, and -- their pants still at their knees -- the two kissed again, a strong, lustful kiss, their naked hips and thighs brushing against each other as they embraced.
+"You are so amazingly beautiful," he told her.
+"Every part of you is simply unbelievable."
+She laughed lightly and turned to face him, and — their pants still at half mast — the two kissed again, a strong, lustful kiss, their naked hips and thighs brushing against each other as they embraced.
 His cock knocked against her thighs.
 They put their hands on each other’s behinds, and looked into each other’s eyes, smiling.

 "That was nice," she said.